mrknmc/ug4/slip/report.md

 2. The user signs in through the Android application.

-:   The user then receives a JWT token which she sends along with her requests.
+:   The user receives a JWT token from the Android application which she sends along with her requests.
 When the server receives the token it verifies that it was signed by Google's private key.
 To do this the server requires Google's public key which it periodically retrieves using from Google's servers.
 Again, most of the hard work is handled by the OAuth library in Google's googleapis [^googleapis] npm package.
 After the server verifies the token was signed by Google it can extract user information such as email from the token.
 The server then confirms that the request was sent by an authorised user by checking the email against the database of users.
 The flow can be seen in the image below:

 ![Cross-client Identity Authentication with Google OAuth 2.0](img/auth.png "Cross-client Identity Authentication with Google OAuth 2.0")